petebachant/MakeWaves/README.md

 To-do
 -----
   * Figure out why random wave output amplitudes seem to be half what they are compared to Random Seas.
+    * Run through and check all math for random waves again!
   * Calculate limits for random wave parameters based on Random Seas LabVIEW code.
+    * This will involve checking if the maximum piston stroke is beyond the physical limit.
-  * Listen to ACS controller for E-stop presses, or better yet hard wire E-stop into digital inputs of NI controller?
+  * Listen to ACS controller for E-stop presses, or better yet hard wire E-stop into digital inputs of NI DAQ?
   * Properly organize folders of code, resources, etc.
-  * Put searching for new wave height limits in its own thread so GUI doesn't feel laggy
+  * Put searching for new wave height limits in its own thread so GUI doesn't feel laggy -- maybe not necessary.
   * Make regular waves in a similar way to random, i.e. use sub-buffers so ramping down can happen more quickly.
   * Implement scale ratio in Pierson-Moskowitz waves.
+Look in comments of wavetsgen.py for more info.

 Dependencies
 --------